-Capitalized borrowing costs amounted to ₱198 million in 2019 (nil in 2020 and 2018) for general borrowings.
-For the specific borrowings, capitalized borrowing cost amounted to ₱65 million in 2020, ₱805 million in 2019 and ₱499 million in 2018.
+Capitalized borrowing costs amounted to ₱198 million in 2019 (nil in 2021) for general borrowings.
+For the specific borrowings, capitalized borrowing cost amounted to ₱114 million in 2021, ₱805 million in 2020.

-The rates used to determine the amount of borrowing costs eligible for capitalization are 4.43% to 7.66% in 2020 and 6.46% to 6.93% in 2019, which are the effective interest rates of the specific borrowings.
+The rates used to determine the amount of borrowing costs eligible for capitalization are 5.02% to 9.16% in 2021 and 4.43% to 7.66% in 2020, which are the effective interest rates of the specific borrowings.
 In addition, the rate used to determine the amount of borrowing cost eligible for capitalization relating to general borrowings is 6.93%, which is the weighted average capitalization rate.